birdiecare/galette/core/src/store/README.md

     // A function responsible of extracting the identifier for each item
     itemIdentifierResolver: item => item.id,

-    // How to get the payload from a "sucess" action
+    // How to get the payload from a "success" action
     payloadResolver: action => action.payload
   });
 }